-Ability to carry out scientific investigation Students must be able to leverage their biological education for careers.
-BS students will also have acquired marketable skills that will get them into laboratory or field
+Ability to carry out scientific investigation Students must be able to critically evaluate scientific investigative methodology,

+will also have acquired marketable skills that will get them into laboratory or field